-The North American Pharmacist Licensure Examination® (NAPLEX®) is a standardized, computer-based exam developed by the National Association of Boards of Pharmacy® (NABP®) to assist state Boards of Pharmacy in evaluating a candidate's pharmacy skills and knowledge for licensure as an entry-level pharmacist in the United States.
+The North American Pharmacist Licensure Examination® (NAPLEX®) is a standardized, computer-based exam developed by the National Association of Boards of Pharmacy® (NABP®) to assist state boards of pharmacy in evaluating a candidate's pharmacy skills and knowledge for licensure as an entry-level pharmacist in the United States.
 Passing the NAPLEX is one of the many challenging steps required to become a licensed pharmacist.

 This article provides information on the NAPLEX scoring process, NAPLEX and Pre-NAPLEX results, including performance reporting, and other commonly asked questions about how the exam is scored.
 This information is important and emphasizes why it is essential to create an efficient and effective NAPLEX study plan.

-How is the NAPLEX scored?
+How Is the NAPLEX Scored?

-As of January 2021, exam results are reported as "Pass" or "Fail," with no numerical score provided.
+Exam results are reported as "Pass" or "Fail," with no numerical score provided.
 The "pass" threshold is based on the exam's long-standing, validated scaled score cut point of 75, which indicates that the minimum competency to practice pharmacy independently has been met.

 Currently, the NABP releases results, including a numerical score, to the board of pharmacy for the state designated on the candidate’s NAPLEX application.
 It is up to each state board whether or not to share numerical results with test-takers in their state; most states do not share their candidates’ numerical scores.
 Candidates from some areas will still receive a numerical score, but this is much less common than the “pass” or “fail” result.

-Area | Topic | % of Test |
+Content Domain | % of Test | |

 ---|---|---|

-How many people pass the NAPLEX?
+How Many People Pass the NAPLEX?

 NABP publishes annual pass rates for the NAPLEX on its website.
-Following are the pass rates for graduates of programs that have been accredited by the Accreditation Council for Pharmacy Education® (ACPE®) between 2019 and 2022.
+Following are the pass rates for graduates of programs that have been accredited by the Accreditation Council for Pharmacy Education® (ACPE®) between 2021 and 2024.

-NAPLEX Pass Rates for 2019-2022 Graduates of ACPE-Accredited Programs |
+NAPLEX Pass Rates for 2021-2024 Graduates of ACPE-Accredited Programs |

 ||||